ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/live_preview.rst

 .. method:: getEntryData()

   Gets the preview entry data.
+This data matches the POST data when saving a Channel entry.

   :returns: An array of entry data, or ``FALSE`` if there is no data
   :rtype: Array/Boolean